-Select here to which FADER group of the internal mixer (see also mode UNIT Page MIX on page 41 the respective trigger channel should be assigned.
-Please note that for this purpose only the first six FADER groups are eligible, the assignment of the groups LINE, ACMP is fixed.
+Select here to which FADER group of the internal mixer (see also UNIT- MIX on page 38) the respective trigger channel should be assigned.
+Please note that only the first six FADER groups are eligible for this purpose, the assignment of the groups LINE, ACMP is fixed.